cebes/cebes-server/README.md

 The tests will run Spark in local mode.

+## Running Cebes

+You can  run Cebes in a Docker container, locally or on a Spark cluster.

-## Running Cebes in Docker
+### Running Cebes in Docker

 Cebes can be included in a Docker image with Spark running in local mode.
 To build the docker image:

     sbt clean compile assembly
     docker build -t cebes -f docker/Dockerfile.local .

-The docker image can then be run as:
+The docker image contains everything needed by Cebes, including a MariaDB instance.
+It can then be run as:

     docker run -it -p 21000:21000 -p 4040:4040 --name cebes-server cebes